 Dry Aloo Sabzi

 This dry aloo sabzi (sukhe aloo sabzi) is prepared with boiled potatoes, spices, and herbs.
 Its taste is a little spicy and crispy.
+Serve this dry aloo sabzi with plain paratha.
+Pair it with hot chapati and simple poori.

 Prep Time 15 minutes